bayodeolamikunle/bayodeolamikunle/README.md

 ### ☁️ Project One

-NAIJA NOW helps Nigerians discover what's trending in entertainment, sports and Nigerian culture — and gives them a place to react, debate and join the conversation
+NAIJA NOW is a platform for Nigerians to discover what's trending in entertainment, sports and Nigerian culture — and gives them a place to react, debate and join the conversation

 **Repository:**
 https://github.com/bayodeolamikunle/naija-now